 For registering and exploring all the editions please visit our website

-My research ambition is to develop knowledge on how, why and under what conditions the institutions that shape cities in contemporary capitalism change or are instead maintained.
-This is important to identify and tackle the factors that lie at the roots of today social, ecological and economic problems.
+My research ambition is to develop knowledge on how spatial planning can contributes to the transition towards a degrowth society - one where cities are able to thrive while reducing their ecological footprint on the planet through downscaling their material demand (eg. energy, building, mobility etc.).
+This allows to identify and tackle the factors that lie at the roots of today socio-ecological impact of urbanization.
 All my works share an approach that combines the following ambitions:

 Theorizing the regulations that shape urbanization